-At first, I spent some more time on Snapchat, which I still don't really get, but that didn't quite fulfill my entertainment needs like swiping did.
+At first, I spent some more time on Snapchat, which I still don't really get, but it didn't quite fulfill my entertainment needs like swiping did.
 So, I did something that was a total game-changer in my life — I started paying less attention to my phone.
 I put my phone on "Do Not Disturb" and said goodbye to notifications popping up and disruptions all throughout the day.
 It's not that I stopped checking my phone or ignoring people, it's that I took back control of when I would check my phone.
 When I went back on my dating apps, my new phone habits helped me depend on them less.

 You'll Probably Go On Fewer Dates

-... which is good or bad depending on how you feel about first dates.
-While you are limiting your pool by going app-less, sometimes we go on dates because we feel like we should and we don't actually enjoy them.
+Which is good or bad depending on how you feel about first dates.
+While you are limiting your pool by going app-less, sometimes we go on dates because we feel like we’re supposed to and we don't actually enjoy them.

 But know that any first dates you do go on will be different.
-For one, dates with people you've already met IRL are different since you've already established a rapport.
-But I also found that I was less distracted and more interested in actually getting to know my date.
+For one, dates with people you've already met in-person are different since you've already established a rapport.
+I found that I was less distracted and more interested in actually getting to know my date.
 Dates were less interview-like and more authentic.
 Without apps, the on-to-the-next-one mentality that dating apps perpetuate may start to fade.

-Your Behavior Will Have To Change In Order To Meet Someone IRL
+Your Behavior Will Have To Change In Order To Meet Someone In-Person

 Here's the hardest part of the challenge: changing your behavior.
 Just the act of deleting your dating apps won't change a thing.
 "Deleting your apps is the first step," dating coach and certified matchmaker Francesca Hogi tells Bustle, "But if you don't change your other behavior, you're unlikely to meet dates offline."